viktorfrom/e7020e_bare/README.md

 ## Visual Studio Code

+TODO: Update

-`vscode` is highly configurable, (keyboard shortcuts, keymaps, plugins etc.) There is Rust support through the `rls-vscode` plugin (https://github.com/rust-lang/rls-vscode).
+`vscode` is highly configurable, (keyboard shortcuts, keymaps, plugins etc.) Besides `rust-analyzer`, there is also Rust support through the [rls-vscode](https://github.com/rust-lang/rls-vscode) plugin.
+Both should work nicely.

-It is possible to run `arm-none-eabi-gdb` from within the `vscode` using the `cortex-debug` plugin (https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug).
+It is possible to run `arm-none-eabi-gdb` from within the `vscode` using the [cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) plugin.

-For general informaiton regarding debugging in `vscode`, see https://code.visualstudio.com/docs/editor/debugging.
+For general informaiton regarding debugging in `vscode`, see [debugging](https://code.visualstudio.com/docs/editor/debugging).

 Some useful (default) shortcuts:

 - `CTRL+SHIFT+b` compilation tasks, (e.g., compile all examples `cargo build --examples`).
 Cargo is smart and just re-compiles what is changed.

-- `CTRL+SHIFT+d` debug launch configurations, enter debug mode to choose a binary (e.g., `itm 64MHz (debug)`)
+- `CTRL+SHIFT+d` debug launch configurations, enter debug mode to choose a binary (e.g., `itm internal (debug)`)

+- Select the application you wan't to debug as the active window in `vscode`.

 - `F5` to start.
-It will open the `cortex_m_rt/src/lib.rs` file, which contains the startup code.
+It will run the progam up to `main` (your `entry` point).
+In the `launch.json` you can comment out the `"runToMain": true` if you want to the target to halt directly after reset.
+In this case it will open the `cortex_m_rt/src/lib.rs` file, which contains the startup code.
 From there you can continue `F5` again.

 - `F6` to break.
 The program will now be in the infinite loop (for this example).
 In general it will just break wherever the program counter happens to be.

-- You can view the ITM trace in the `OUTPUT` tab, choose the dropdown `SWO: ITM [port 0, type console]`.
+- You can view the ITM trace in the `OUTPUT` tab (if using the internal `ITM` viewer).
+Choose the dropdown `SWO: ITM [port 0, type console]`.
 It should now display:

 ``` txt
 [2019-01-02T21:35:26.457Z]   Hello, world!